blackmagic-debug/black-magic-org/knowledge/bmputil-on-windows.md

 The tool may be cross-built for Windows, which is detailed after the main section on acomplishing a build on Windows itself.

+**NB:** This process is quite tricky and fragile.
+Unless you have cause to build your own binaries, we strongly recomend use of the pre-built ones from the release, or a different platform if possible.

 ## Pre-requisites

 The tool requires a few pre-requisites to be available, starting with a copy of the Rust compiler and stdlib installed